darlingscdn/Harvest/README.md

 Harvest extracts scripts and remotes from a game and saves them to your workspace in a Windows compatible format.

-> **Note:** Scripts will only decompile if a compatible decompiler is available.
+> **Note:** Scripts will only decompile if a decompiler is available.
 Performance may be affected in larger games depending on the quality of your decompiler.
-Improvements or optimizations are welcome.

 If you have suggestions, feature requests, or fixes, feel free to reach out.